Eco-Flow/synteny/README.md

-# MCScanX-nf
+# JCVI-nextflow

-Nextflow pipeline to run MCScanX
+Nextflow pipeline to run JCVI

 # General information

-Using the docker container found here:
-Using this version:
+This is a developmental workflow running JCVI, to look at gene synteny.

+All you need is a genome in fasta and a annotation file in gff3 (or gff augustus).

 To run on different platforms, you need to create a profile.
-Docker (local), and myriad (ucl cliuster) are already avaialble, please ask and I can create a profile for your env.
-Use the flag `-profile` to request this (essential)
+We recommend using the Docker (local) one, though if you are running on a HPC, you will need to change this.
+Please open an issue and I can help create a profile for your environment.
+Use the flag `-profile` to choose the environment in the script command.
+These are found in the folder `conf`

-# How to run test
+# How to run locally

-Will attempt to run the basic example script:

-`cactus jobStore examples/evolverMammals.txt examples/evolverMammals.hal --root mr`
+Prerequistites : Docker account and Docker installed on your machine.
+Nextflow installed (https://www.nextflow.io/), plus java at at least 1.8.

-To do this we use Nextflow (locally wiht docker installed):
+To run Nextflow (locally with docker installed), use the following command:

-`nextflow run main.nf -profile docker --trial 1`
+`nextflow run main.nf -profile docker -bg -resume --input data/Example.csv`

-#`trial 1` activates the trail version of the nextflow pipeline
 #Notice one - for Nextflow options, and two -- for pipeline options.

+# Run with Gitpod

+Prerequistites : A browser (Ideally, Chrome or Firefox \[tested\]) and a Github account.

+The simplest way to run the pipeline is to use Gitpod.
+This is a free (up to 50 hours a month) cloud environment, which has been loaded with all the tools you need.

+Simply click this link: https://gitpod.io/#https://github.com/chriswyatt1/jcvi-nextflow

+Then login in to Github, which will open up an environment to run the code, using the same command listed above (nextflow...) .

 # How to run with local wasp genomes.

 INPUT: Two whole genomes (e.g. Polistes dominula and Vespa crabro)

-nextflow run chriswyatt1/mcsanx-nf --genomes "Polistes_canadensis,Vespa_crabro" -with-singularity ?
+nextflow run chriswyatt1/jcvi-nextflow -profile docker -bg -resume --input "Polistes_canadensis,Vespa_crabro"